echogarden-project/echogarden/docs/Tasklist.md

 * `stdout` output support
 * Markdown file as text input?

+### Web
+* Web based frontend UI to the server
+* Adapt some WASM modules to also run on the web
+* Investigate running in WebContainer

 ### API
 * Auto-install npm modules when needed using something like `npm-programmatic`

 ### Text enhancement
 * Add capitalization and punctuation to recognized outputs if needed (Silero has a model for it for `en`, `de`, `ru`, `es`, but in `.pt` format only)

+### Synthesis
+* Synthesize given subtitle file and try to preserve the existing timing of cues, or even align to existing speech

 ### Recognition
 * Low latency recognition mode.
 Make the partial transcription available as fast as possible